smarie/python-pytest-harvest/docs/index.md

 With all that, you can now easily create **applicative benchmarks**.
 See [pytest-patterns](https://smarie.github.io/pytest-patterns/) for an example of data science benchmark.

-!!! note
-    `pytest-harvest` has not yet been tested with pytest-xdist.
-See [#1](https://github.com/smarie/python-pytest-harvest/issues/1)

 ## Installing